indrabasak/spring-loadtime-weaving-example/README.md

 continuation of the previous [Spring Boot source weaving example](https://github.com/indrabasak/spring-source-weaving-example).

 ### Load Time Weaving
-Load-time weaving (LTW) is a type of binary weaving where compiled Java classes are taken as an input during runtime instead of compile time.
-The classes are weaved as the classes are loaded by the Java Virtual Machine (JVM).
+The load-time weaving is a type of binary weaving where compiled Java classes are taken as an input at runtime instead of compile time.
+The classes are weaved as they are loaded by the Java Virtual Machine (JVM).

-The LTW weaves the classes using Java Agent.
+The load-time weaving process weaves classes with the help of Java Agent.
 A Java Agent intercepts the classes while they are being loaded by the JVM.
-The intercepted classes are redefined by bytecode instrumentation.
+The intercepted classes are instrumented (bytecode is modified) by the agent based on the AspectJ definitions contained in a meta file named `aop.xml`.
+The `aop.xml` file should be in the classpath in order to be picked up by the agent.

 ![](./img/aspectj-loadtime-weaving.svg)

 ### When do you need load-time weaving?
-TODO
+THe load-time weaving is useful when aspects are required at certain times but not all the times.
+For example, monitoring application performance or investigating thread deadlocks, etc. This way you can keep your application source code free of aspect related code.

 ```java
 @Target({ElementType.METHOD})